sitemule/sitemule.github.io/ileusion/about.md

 ## ILEusion

-ILEusion is a web server application whichs allows your IBM i reached from outside the OS over HTTP.
+ILEusion is an application whichs allows your IBM i reached from outside the OS over HTTP or Db2 stored procedure.

-It provides web services for:
+It provides services for:

-* Calling programs and service programm functions
+* Calling programs and service programm functions.
-* Running SQL queries (currently only `select` is supported.)
+* Running SQL queries.
 * Working with data areas.
+* Running commands (QSH, CL, etc)

 ### Documentation